 Please remember to follow the safety recommendations when swimming or boating, drowning is still the greatest risk when recreating in water: Clark County Public Works: Swimming and Centers for Disease Control: Swimmers Drowning, Injury, & Sun Protection.

-For algal toxin advisories be aware that Toxic Algae Warnings usually apply to the entire lake.
-For more information on toxic algae visit our current advisory page.
+For more information on toxic algae advisories visit our advisory protocol page.

 No. When a beach is closed due to high bacteria or when toxic algae is present, it is not safe for people or pets.
 Dogs drink more lake water than most people do, so they are even more likely to get sick.